-The friends we’ve made here have brought us meals when babies were born, watched our kids as if they were their own, offered up company during those excruciating long winter days, and I met this amazing lady last week….she lives in North Dakota!
-Who wouldda thunk it!
+The friends we’ve made here have brought us meals when babies were born, watched our kids as if they were their own, offered up company during those excruciating long winter days.

 I also can’t imagine what it would be like for people to move here not from San Francisco, but really, truly another part of the world.
 We have friends from Mongolia (no problem with the winter there), Honduras, and Malaysia and a dear, dear friend from Jamaica who I honestly can’t belive lasted through this past winter without running for dear life from this place.

 She is sensational, brave, and strong, so its with the upmost love that I share her hilarious entrée to North Dakota.
 A little over a year ago she came to Valley City to interview for a new diversity position at the University where my husband works.
 She had been in the United States for a few years, but mainly in Florida so was unfamiliar with winter in any form.